localvoid/ivi/README.md

 ```

 In some test cases of this benchmark there is an insane amount of DOM elements.
 Usually when there are so many DOM
-elements is involved, recalc style, reflow, etc will be so slow, so it doesn't matter how fast is UI library,
+elements in the document, recalc style, reflow, etc will be so slow, so it doesn't matter how fast is UI library,
 application will be completely unusable.

 Libraries that are using algorithms and data structures that can easily scale to any number of DOM elements will